-The AALANA Mentor Program is a peer mentorship program that assists first year and transfer students with the transition to college life.
+The SUNY Oneonta Peer Mentor Program, formerly known as the AALANA Mentor Program, is a peer mentorship program that assists first year and transfer students with the transition to college life.

 Mentors meet with their mentor groups to offer strategies for academic and social success through monthly group discussions.
 This program offers freshmen the opportunity to learn from the academic and social experiences of successful AALANA students.
 Don't worry, none of these Mentors are PERFECT, many of them have had to learn their lessons the hard way.